-Unearthed from the archives is a story of my first time eating sannakji.
-For a list of culinary adventuring I’ve done, click here.
+Unearthed from the archives is a story of my first time eating sannakji, the Korean delicacy of eating raw octopus.

 Once upon a time, I ate ‘sannakji.’
 What pray tell is this strange word?
 Why, sannakji 낙지 simply translates to ‘live octopus.’
 It’s the ultimate dare food while in Korea… well that and maybe eating dog… but let’s not go there.
 It was definitely not a pre-meditated event but the spontaneity to check this one off the list on a random week night with a random gang of friends made it all the more special.
 The night started off with a casual round of drinks to welcome back a friend of mine to Daejeon.
 This friend happened to be an old colleague of mine who I had spent a summer with at John Hopkin’s.
 It’s cases like these that reminds me how strange the universe is… he had lived in South Korea for a few years prior to my arrival but I never knew he was a fellow Daejeon-nite.
 Such a weird coincidence!
 Anyways, after getting a nice buzz on at my favorite bar and talking about things to do in Korea, I suggested (more enthusiastically than necessary) that we should go get sannakji!
 Mind you, it was like 1 in the morning.
 On a Wednesday night.
 But there was another gourmand present in my midst who was completely up for it so we found ourselves at a little restaurant around the corner of the bar that someone had randomly said was a place to eat ‘nakji.